 }

-You can also bind multiple cookies to method's parameters by using the @CookieValue
+You can also add multiple @CookieValue

 @GetMapping("/profile")